stonepros/stone/doc/stonefs/file-layouts.rst

 .. tip::

-    RADOS enforces a configurable limit on object sizes: if you increase CephFS object sizes beyond that limit then writes may not succeed.
+    RADOS enforces a configurable limit on object sizes: if you increase StoneFS object sizes beyond that limit then writes may not succeed.
 The OSD setting is ``osd_max_object_size``, which is 128MB by default.
     Very large RADOS objects may prevent smooth operation of the cluster,